FastConnect: With an Oracle Partner

 For each virtual circuit, ping the Oracle BGP IP address assigned to the virtual circuit.
 Check the error counters and look for any dropped packets.
 Don't proceed until you can successfully ping this IP address without errors.

-If BGP Session Goes to the Partner
+If the BGP Session Goes to the Partner

 For each virtual circuit, ping the partner's edge.
 Check the error counters and look for any dropped packets.
 Don't proceed until you can successfully ping the partner's edge without errors.